Chatbot Analytics: The 7 Most Important Metrics To Track Success

 7. Time to go live (development to deployment timescale)

-By tracking these metrics and setting clear goals, you can take your chatbot's performance to the next level.
+By tracking these chatbot metrics and setting clear goals, you can take your chatbot performance to the next level.

 But if you want to truly get the most out of your chatbot, you also need it to be powered by the right technology.

 Want to learn more?
-Book a demo with Talkative today and take the first step to optimal chatbot success.
+Book a demo with Talkative today, and check out our interactive product tour.

 Ready for the future of customer service?